 Disengage to gain clarity.

-Just to be clear, this technique is not about giving in.
-It’s instead about taking time out and disengaging from the source of your emotional reactions.
-This will help you to clear your head before responding and avoid instantaneous reactions that you’ll later regret.
+Taking time out is important to disengage from the source of your emotional distress.
+This will help clear your head before responding, so you can avoid instantaneous reactions that you’ll later regret.

 And similar to negative emotions, positive ones could also make you lose sight of reality.
 For example, research suggests that being overly cheerful could lead you to underestimate the possibility of a negative consequence.
-And this could result in taking unnecessary risks and making wrong decisions.
-Evidently, whether you’re feeling happy, sad, or angry, unguarded emotional reactions could have equally negative consequences.
+Evidently, whether you’re feeling happy, sad, or angry, unguarded emotional reactions could have equally undesirable outcomes.

-So, the next time you face a highly emotional situation that doesn’t require an immediate action, just wait!
+So, the next time you face an emotionally-charged situation that doesn’t require immediate action, just wait!